-fwhm: Mean FWHM of reference line.
+wavelength: Wavelength of reference line.fwhm: Mean FWHM of reference line.

-fwhm\rms:Standard deviation of all measured FWHM from all the CCD rows including the line.resolution:Mean spectral resolution, measured as the line wavelength, divided by its FWHM.resolution\rms:Standard deviation of all the measured spectral resolutions from all the CCD rows containing the line.
+fwhm\rms: Standard deviation of all measured FWHM from all the CCD rows including the line. resolution: Mean spectral resolution, measured as the line wavelength, divided by its FWHM. resolution\rms: Standard deviation of all the measured spectral resolutions from all the CCD rows including the line.